Two-photon transitions of charmonia on the light front: Formalism

 For the important case where one of the photons is on-shell, it is useful to define a single-variable TFF $F_{P\gamma}(q^2) \equiv F_{P\gamma\gamma}(-q^2, 0) = F_{P\gamma\gamma}(0, -q^2)$. $F_{P\gamma}(q^2)$ is related to the two-photon width,

-The matrix element associated with (\ref{eqn:TFFPg}) has the structure of pseudoscalar-vector-vector (PVV) coupling, where each vector meson is substituted by a virtual photon.
-Using the techniques developed in Ref.~\cite{Li:2018uif} for the M1 transition form factor $V_{P\to V\gamma}$, we obtain a LFWF representation \cite{Babiarz:2019sfa},
+The matrix element associated with (\eqref{eqn:TFFPg}) has the structure of pseudoscalar-vector-vector (PVV) coupling, where each vector meson is substituted by a virtual photon.
+Using the techniques developed in Ref.~\cite{Li:2018uif} for the M1 transition form factor $V_{P\to V\gamma}$, we obtain a LFWF representation from the helicity amplitude $H_{0,\pm;0}$ (viz. matrix element of $J_\perp$) \cite{Babiarz:2019sfa},